MicrosoftDocs/azure-docs/articles/azure-monitor/logs/cost-logs.md

 ### Standalone pricing tier

 Usage on the Standalone pricing tier is billed by the ingested data volume.
 It's reported in the **Log Analytics** service and the meter is named "Data Analyzed."
 Workspaces in the Standalone pricing tier have user-configurable retention from 30 to 730 days.
-Workspaces in the Standalone pricing tier don't support the use of [Basic Logs](basic-logs-configure.md).
+Workspaces in the Standalone pricing tier don't support the use of [Basic and Auxiliary table plans](basic-logs-configure.md).

 ### Per Node pricing tier

 The Per Node pricing tier charges per monitored VM (node) on an hour granularity.
 For each monitored node, the workspace is allocated 500 MB of data per day that's not billed.
 This allocation is calculated with hourly granularity and is aggregated at the workspace level each day.
 Data ingested above the aggregate daily data allocation is billed per GB as data overage.
 The Per Node pricing tier is a legacy tier which is only available to existing Subscriptions fulfilling the requirement for [legacy pricing tiers](#legacy-pricing-tiers).

 On your bill, the service will be **Insight and Analytics** for Log Analytics usage if the workspace is in the Per Node pricing tier.
 Workspaces in the Per Node pricing tier have user-configurable retention from 30 to 730 days.
-Workspaces in the Per Node pricing tier don't support the use of [Basic Logs](basic-logs-configure.md).
+Workspaces in the Per Node pricing tier don't support the use of [Basic and Auxiliary table plans](basic-logs-configure.md).
 Usage is reported on three meters:

 - **Node**: The usage for the number of monitored nodes (VMs) in units of node months.
 - **Data Overage per Node**: The number of GB of data ingested in excess of the aggregated data allocation.